Complaint Handling

 Voluntary Mediation Program

 Mediation is a method of resolving complaints by bringing the parties together and helping them move from a conflict situation into a process of collaborative negotiation and settlement.
-It is a practical process through which the mediator helps the parties to check their facts and assumptions, exchange perceptions and ideas, and work towards mutually agreeable solutions.
+It is a practical process through which the Mediator assists parties in exchanging ideas, perceptions and working towards a mutually agreeable resolution.

 Referrals